FeliOdras/PortfolioWebsite/README.md

 - add German version

 ### Credits
-Thanks a lot to (https://github.com/herzmut)[@herzmut] for having had a look on the texts.
+Thanks to [@herzmut](https://github.com/herzmut) for having a look and correcting the texts.